Taliban denounce Afghan election, warn that rallies face attack

 The U.S.-trained former World Bank official came to power in 2014 after winning a bitterly disputed election marred by accusations of cheating.

-The Taliban called for a boycott and said fighters would do all they could to block the vote.
+The Taliban said their fighters would block the vote and warned of attacks.

 “To prevent losses ... from being incurred by our fellow compatriots, they must stay away from gatherings and rallies that could become potential targets,” the militants said.

-Foreign backers of the election should focus on “ending the occupation of Afghanistan and establishing true peace so that ... the ongoing peace process in these critical moments is not sabotaged for a few figures”, they added.
+“At a time when the Taliban claims to be pursuing peace, it is threatening to carry out war crimes by attacking civilians at election rallies,” the group’s South Asia researcher, Zaman Sultani, said in a statement.

-The U.S. peace envoy leading talks with the Taliban, which are being held in Qatar, said on Monday excellent progress was being made in the talks on a four-part pact.
+Both the U.S. peace envoy leading talks with the Taliban, and the Taliban, reported progress in their talks in Qatar.

-“Agreement on these details is essential,” the envoy, Zalmay Khalilzad, said on Twitter.
+The U.S. envoy, Zalmay Khalilzad, said on Twitter late on Monday, excellent progress was being made while agreement on details was essential.
 He did not elaborate.

-The Taliban said they were expecting a positive outcome.
+The Taliban said they were expecting a positive outcome within days.

 “Extraordinary progress has been made,” said Suhail Shaheen, the spokesman for the Taliban political office in Qatar.